 Should jeans be washed in cold or hot water?

-Unless your jeans are heavily soiled, it’s recommended you wash them in cold water.
-The higher the cotton content, the more likely they are to shrink in hot water or if you put them in the dryer.
+Unless your jeans are heavily soiled, it’s recommended you wash them in cold water, as the higher the cotton content, the more likely they are to shrink in hot water.
 It’s also suggested that you wash jeans on a gentle cycle to help keep them looking newer for longer.

 Should towels be washed in cold or hot water?

 Towels should be washed in warm water to help kill bacteria and potential mould.
-Warm water is ideal for coloured towels, while hot water is best for white towels.
 However, hot water can decrease the life of your towels as it can weaken fibres, fade colours and contribute to shrinkage.
 So, to help improve the life of your towels, you might like to put them through cold-water washes instead.

 The bottom line on washing machine temperatures

 Understanding what clothes and fabrics to wash in cold water and what to wash in hot water is not an easy task.
-To help you look after your clothes better and get the most out of your wash, it’s important that you understand how each washing machine cycle works.
-So, before you decide on the temperature, it’s a wise idea to consider your washing machine settings first.
+However, looking at the label on the clothes can help, as will understanding how each washing machine cycle works.